Alfresco/alfresco-ng2-components/docs/core/datatable.component.md

 </adf-datatable>
 ```

-You can use the empty list component if you want to show the default ADF empty template.
+You can use the empty list component to show the default ADF empty template.

-You can use any HTML layout or Angular component as a content of the empty template section by using the special `<adf-empty-list-header>, <adf-empty-list-body>, <adf-empty-list-footer>` elements:
+You can place any HTML layout or Angular component as content in the empty template section
+by using the `<adf-empty-list-header>`, `<adf-empty-list-body>`, and `<adf-empty-list-footer>`
+elements:

 ```html
 <adf-datatable